 In a letter of 10th of October 2014 the Norwegian Ministry of Local Government and Modernisation invited the organizations of reindeer herders in the Russian Federation, Sweden, Finland and Norway, University of Tromsø, University of Umeå, Herzen University, Russian Science Academy in Yakutsk, University of Lappland, University of the Arctic, WRH, Sámi University College and the Sámi Council to propose candidates for the Board.
-Based on the incoming suggestions, the Ministry, in deliberation with WRH, appointed the following members for the Board from the 10th of October 2014:
+In a letter of October 19, 2018 the Ministry asked Herzen University, North Eastern Federal University in Russia, WRH and the Russian National Union of Reindeer Herders to propose replacement candidates for Board Member Rosa Laptander and Deputy Ludmila Gashilova.
+Based on the incoming suggestions, the Ministry, in deliberation with WRH, (re-)appointed the following members for the Board from the period 2018-2022:

-- Reindeer herder Mrs. Inger Anita Smuk, Vice-chair of WRH, Chair - Reindeer herder Dr Mikhail Pogodaev, Chair of WRH, Vice-chair - Reindeer herder Mr. Per Jonas Partapuoli, Sáminuorra and SSR, Sweden - Reindeer herder Dr Roza Laptander, Yamal, Reindeer Herders' Union of Russia - Prof. Dr Mauri Ylä-Kotola, Rector of University of Lapland, Finland - Mrs. Mai-Britt Utsi, Associated Professor, Sámi University of Applied Sciences.
+- Reindeer herder Mrs. Inger Anita Smuk, Vice-chair of WRH, Chair - Reindeer herder Dr Mikhail Pogodaev, Chair of WRH (Elected Vice-Chair) - Reindeer herder Mr. Per Jonas Partapuoli, Sáminuorra and SSR, Sweden - Reindeer herder Nechei Serotetto, Yamal, Reindeer Herders' Union of Russia/ Yamal (replacing Roza Laptander) - Prof. Dr Mauri Ylä-Kotola, Rector of University of Lapland, Finland - Mrs. Mai-Britt Utsi, Associated Professor, Sámi University of Applied Sciences.
 Norway